theograe/airlock/README.md

 Works with any agent framework: OpenClaw, Hermes, LangChain, CrewAI, AutoGPT, Claude Code, or raw API calls.

 You decide which actions need approval and which don't.
-Let your agent read timelines, search, and manage lists freely - but require your approval before it tweets, sends DMs, or makes payments.
+Let your agent read timelines, search, and manage lists freely, but require your approval before it tweets, sends DMs, or makes payments.
 Fine-grained control without slowing down the work that's safe to automate.

 ## Prerequisites

-Airlock handles the approval flow.
-You handle the isolation.
 Before setting up airlock, make sure:

 1. **Your agent cannot read your API keys.** Airlock stores secrets in its own `.airlock/.env` file, but if your agent runs as the same OS user, it can read that file.
 Run your agent as a separate OS user with no access to airlock's directory.
 On Linux:
    ```bash